About Victoria

 Key industries

-Melbourne has one of the largest ICT Research and Development clusters in the Southern Hemisphere, producing world-leading, commercially focused research.
-It is also home to some of Australia's best and most innovative research facilities such as Synchrotron and CSIRO.
+Melbourne has one of the largest ICT Research and Development clusters in the southern hemisphere, producing world-leading, commercially focused research.
+It is also home to some of Australia's best and most innovative research facilities such as the Australian Synchrotron and CSIRO.

 When it comes to biomedical research, Melbourne compares with global leaders like Boston and London.
 It is home to the Melbourne Biomedical Precinct which is recognised as one of the world’s leading biomedical precincts.